Sony Direct PS5 restock confirmed for today — time and how to get yours

 Occasionally, Sony Direct has restocks for invited guests only.
 (The invites are sent out via e-mail).
 Sony recently opened up registration to these events to the general public.
 Now anyone can sign up for invite-only Sony Direct PS5 restocks.

-Alternatively, you'll want to have an active Sony Direct account and make sure you have notifications set to "yes."
-Creating a Sony Direct account is easy.
-You can sign up via this link here.
+You'll want to have an active Sony Direct account and make sure you have notifications set to "yes."
+Creating a Sony Direct account is easy: You can sign up via this link here.
 Once you've set up an account, you'll want to add your address and billing info.
 Having this info on file will make things easier should you manage to get a PS5 console in your cart.

-Keep in mind this trick doesn't guarantee you'll get an invite in time for the next PS5 drop, but it should increase your chances for the next exclusive Sony Direct PS5 restock event.
+Keep in mind this trick doesn't guarantee you'll get an invite in time for the next PS5 drop, but it should increase your chances for future exclusive Sony Direct PS5 restock events.

 How to get a PS5 if you didn't receive an invite